MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+* New currency: Moeda SEEDS
+* New currency: Counterparty XCP
+* New currency: XTROPTIONS.GOLD

 = 2.91 20210322 =